 - Maintaining an Active Bank Account with a California address (must meet RDD)

 - Employment in California (e.g., verification of employment, W-2, pay stubs) (must meet RDD)

 - Vehicle insurance with a California address (student must be listed in the policy) (must meet RDD)

 - Selective Service Registration with a California address

 - Court documents (e.g., ward of the court, divorce decree, or child support)

 Your application for reclassification should be submitted to the Office of the Registrar with all required supporting documentation.

-For further information regarding residence reclassification, please refer to the Academic Catalog.
+For further information regarding residence reclassification, please refer to the California Residency for Tuition Purposes.